Carter-Boucher/Mountain/README.md

-## Render mountain terrain using a 2D Perlin Noise function
+## Render mountain terrain using Perlin Noise

 This project implements a 2D Perlin Noise function to render mountain terrain.
 The Perlin Noise function is a widely used algorithm to generate natural-looking textures.